kaiwalya-07/Lab-Exam-Proctoring-in-Linux/README.md

 built are:

  1. Focus module: This script keeps track of the window switching at the time of the exam and logs the application used at the end of the log file.

-  2. Network Firewall : There are 2 parts one is Complete Internet Blocking where
+  2. Network Firewall : There are 2 parts one is Complete Internet Blocking where The module that we built was built using the Netfiler framework provided by
+          Linux.
+The module is to be loaded into the kernel to make it functional.
+Numerous hooks are provided by the
+          Netfilter framework in the Linux kernel.
+Other is selective internet blocking those exams where internet access is required on a particular website where the exam is being held.
+For these types of exams, we came up with a module where the examiner can block the entire internet, save one or two that are needed for the examination.

   3. External Storage Blocking: This module blocks the specified port where the external devices (except for keyboard or mouse) are connected.
 This helps to avoid using any help that can be offered from the data on an external device.

   4. Deployment : Manually loading each module on each PC is not an efficient solution.
           Therefore, we have written a script that would ssh from the master computer to each computer in a sequential manner and load these modules with the necessary scripts.

 ## Prerequisites